lulav/LRS_Documentation/docs_citros_web/repos/repos_add.md

 ```
 citros add-remote
 ```
-If you encounter any issues with authentication, please refer to this [this](https://citros.io/doc/docs_citros_web/authentication/ssh/ssh_overview) resource for assistance.
+If you encounter any issues with authentication, please refer to [this](../docs_citros_web/authentication/ssh/ssh_overview.md) resource for assistance.